surfactants/json-to-sqlite/README.md

 # json-to-sqlite
- parses json files and stores the data in an sqlite database
+ Parses JSON files and stores the data in an sqlite database.

  ## to use

- simply add your json files to `data/` and record them in `manifest.txt`
+ Simply add your JSON files to `data/` and record them in `manifest.txt`

- the example files are derived from a game for which i made this program
+ The example files are derived from a game, for which I made this program.

  ## caveats

-- one table per json file
+- One table per json file
-- cannot handle binary data
+- Cannot handle binary data